Mobility stories without the glare

 You’ve changed your ways.
 You’ve blocked websites and social-media accounts that propagate disinformation.
 You’ve avoided influencers and brand ambassadors who exploit their followers’ gullibility in their shameless pursuit of viral fame and instant fortune.
 And you’ve vowed to never again cast your vote in favor of politicians who distribute business cards in the darkest bowels of society.

 So here you are.
 Your search for sanity and truth in an increasingly crazy and fallacious world has led you to us.
 You wonder: “Why is this online portal called VISOR?
-And why should I read another automotive website when every other Jeremy Clarkson wannabe who has Internet access and a driver’s license feels qualified to put up a motoring blog?”
+And why should I read another automotive website when every other Jeremy Clarkson wannabe who has Internet access and a driver’s license feels qualified to put up a mobility blog?”

 Well, a visor helps the driver see things clearly on the road by blocking the blinding radiance of the sun.
 Similarly, we want our website to help readers wade through the stream of deceitfulness in today’s old and new media that cover land transportation.
-Our slogan is “Motoring Stories Without The Glare.”
+Our slogan is “Mobility Stories Without The Glare.”
 Or car-related content without the paid falsehood, without the sponsored drama, without the corporate bullshit.
 That’s our pledge to you, dear high-minded reader, should you decide to include us in your list of trusted content producers.

-If you stick around awhile, we’ll talk about cars and motoring in the most honest manner possible and minus the self-serving agenda you’ve come to ascribe to journalists.
+If you stick around awhile, we’ll talk about cars and mobility in the most honest manner possible and minus the self-serving agenda you’ve come to ascribe to journalists.
 We promise you won’t find anything here that belongs to peddlers of fiction—political, automotive or otherwise.
 Pinkie swear.